parmarakhil/wedding-planner/README.md

 # weddingplanner

+This application helps users in planning for their wedding and to book relevant services.
+The user can view packages and sample wedding photos in gallery section.
+The admin can take action on the bookings.

 This application was generated using JHipster 7.1.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.1.0](https://www.jhipster.tech/documentation-archive/v7.1.0).

 ## Tech stack